-(3.)
-Entrance canopies (for motels, etc.) shall be oriented towards the primary street.

-(4.)
-Typical vehicular circulation movement is indicated by thin line arrows.

-9.8-3 Highway Building Type Standards.
+- (3.)
+Entrance canopies (for motels, etc.) shall be oriented towards the primary street. - (4.)
+Typical vehicular circulation movement is indicated by thin line arrows. - 9.8-3 Highway Building Type Standards.

-- (A.) Permitted Height and Uses. - (1.)
+(A.) Permitted Height and Uses.

+- (1.)
 For buildings with flat roofs, building height shall be measured as the vertical distance from the mean elevation of the existing grade to the highest finished roof surface.
 The height of parapet walls is not counted in the building height calculations and may vary depending upon the need to screen mechanical equipment. - (2.)
 For buildings with pitched roofs, building heights shall be measured as the vertical distance from the mean elevation of the finished grade to a point representing the midpoint of the peak and eave heights. - (3.)
 Building height to the ridge may vary depending on the roof pitch. - (4.)
 Building height is limited to fifty (50') vertical feet.
-Exemption to this provision applies where the building is located within business or employment centers within the Industrial (IND) district on local streets and the building is a minimum of three hundred (300') feet from major thoroughfare(s) appearing on the approved thoroughfare plan.
-Additionally, property that is located within the Mixed Use 2 (MU-2) district and has frontage on or is within a mixed-use project that has frontage on, either Highway 74 may have a vertical height limit of seventy (70') feet.
-(Amended May 14, 2018)
+Exemption to this provision applies where the building is located within business or employment centers within the Business Center (BC) and Industrial (IND)

+districts on local streets and the building is a minimum of three hundred (300') feet from major thoroughfare(s) appearing on the approved thoroughfare plan.
+Additionally, property that is located within the Mixed Use 2 (MU-2) district and has frontage on or is within a mixed-use project that has frontage on, Highway 74 may have a vertical height limit of seventy (70') feet.
+(Amended September 26, 2022)

-(B.) Architectural Standards.
+- (B.) Architectural Standards. - (1.)
+Principles: - (a.)

-- (a.)
 Building elevations fronting or visible from public streets shall be clad with masonry, wood, stucco, or similar material.
-A maximum of thirty (30%) percent of a street fronting building face may be comprised of metal paneling so as to maintain compatibility with structures within the Town, exception to this provision applies where the building frontage is located within business or employment centers within the Industrial (IND) district on local streets not visible from designated thoroughfare(s) upon the approved thoroughfare plan.
-(Amended August 26, 2019) - (b.)
+A maximum of thirty (30%) percent of a street fronting building face may be comprised of metal paneling so as to maintain compatibility with structures within the Town, exception to this provision applies where the building frontage is located within business or employment centers within Business Center (BC) and the Industrial (IND) districts on local streets not visible from designated thoroughfare(s) upon the approved thoroughfare plan.
+(Amended September 26, 2022) - (b.)
 All walls not visible from a public right-of-way may be constructed of cinder block, brick, wood or vinyl siding, or metal paneling. - (c.)
 Buildings in all locations should relate a principal facade to the sidewalk and public space of the street. - (d.)
-Corners: Setback at street corners will generally replicate frontage conditions.

-(e.)
-Trailers (mobile and/or manufactured units) may not be used as permanent highway buildings.
+Corners: Setback at street corners will generally replicate frontage conditions. - (e.)
+Trailers (mobile and/or manufactured units) may only be used as permanent highway buildings if the property is 5 acres or more.
+Trailers and portable offices may only include an on-site management office to house staff for the management and operation of the site under the following conditions: - (1.)
+Located at least 50' from the front property line. - (2.)
+Completely behind a primary structure. - (3.)
+Only one such on-site management office trailer is allowed.